jlad26/hooked-editable-content/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Creates WP or text editors on Edit Post and Edit Page screens for content to be hooked into actions and filters.
+Create WP or text editors on Edit Post and Edit Page screens for content to be hooked into actions and filters.

 == Description ==